MV Sun Viking

 In 1998 Sun Viking was sold to Star Cruises and renamed SuperStar Sagittarius.
 She was later renamed Hyundai Pongnae in 2003, sailing for Hyundai Merchant Marine, before becoming Omar III with Asia Cruises.

 The ship was renamed Long Jie in 2007.
 She was put up for sale on 10 June 2010.
 After being dry docked in Singapore, Long Jie was transformed into Oriental Dragon, leaving Singapore on 24 March 2011 bound for Guangzhou, China.

 After several years of service as a gambling ship in Hong Kong, she moved to Penang, Malaysia in late 2019 to continue her career.
-In 2021, the ship was finally retired and was scrapped at Gadani Ship Breaking Yard, Pakistan in February 2022 as Dragon.
+In 2021, the ship was finally retired, and scrapped at Gadani Ship Breaking Yard, Pakistan in February 2022 as Dragon.